IAEA-NDS/endf-parserpy/docs/source/guide/creation_endf_scratch.rst

 The alternative assignment  ``p['ZA'] = 26054.0`` would have had the same effect.
-One approach to completing the dictionary is calling ``parser.write(endf_dict)`` iteratively and add each time add the variable that was reported until the function doesn't complain anymore.
+One approach to completing the dictionary is calling ``parser.write(endf_dict)`` iteratively and add each time the variable that was reported until the function doesn't complain anymore.
 Probably a faster approach is to consult the explanations of the variables in the :endf6manpage:`57` and define all of them at once.